 Bob Klein is the founder of Community Grains, and co-owner of Oliveto restaurant in Oakland.
 Bob’s work at Community Grains and Oliveto is to develop local, non-industrialized whole grains that are healthy and delicious while educating consumers about the health benefits of consuming whole grains and strengthening local communities through good food.
 Bob has had a long career as a broadcast television producer, executive producer, national program consultant, and developer/syndicator.

 Casey Carroll is Community Grains’ Project Manager.
-Born and raised in the agriculturally abundant Hudson Valley region of New York, Casey has always held a deep appreciation for food, farming, and local goods.
-Casey came to San Francisco five years ago to deepen her involvement in regional food system advocacy, eco-literacy, marketing for change, holistic healing, and earth wisdom.
+Born and raised in the Hudson Valley region of New York, Casey has always held a deep appreciation for local food and farming.
+Casey came to San Francisco in 2010 to deepen her involvement in regional food system advocacy, eco-literacy, marketing for change, holistic healing, and earth wisdom.
 A storyteller at heart, Casey touts the importance of imagination for social change and is committed to co-creating commons-based solutions for how to better eat (and live!) together.

 Lisa Quaid is an avid food lover who cares deeply about issues of food justice and a thriving local agricultural.
 Her journey in food has led her down many paths: chef, cookbook writer, teacher, small business owner, special events specialist, catering director, farmers’ market manager.
 Now as Operations Manager at CG she is happily doing her part to help revitalize the local grain economy.
 And her favorite whole grain dish? – anything made with the Hard Red Winter Wheat.

 Dallas Mark has held the business and office functions in place at Community Grains nearly from the beginning.
 She’s also pursuing a doctorate in psychology and is a devoted ballet student.